mehDN/phono-TiC-Schottky/README.md

 ## How to cite

-If you use this workflow or the underlying defect physics, please cite:
+When using this workflow and the underlying defect physics, please cite:

 1. **Smirnova, Nourazar & Korzhavyi**, *Phys.
 Rev. B* **109**, L060103 (2024)
    — reconstructed **2G** metal-vacancy ground state.